CClingain/EPL_Data/README.md

 All the individual season data sets are upload as .csv files.

-The merged (mater) EPL file will also be available as .csv
+The merged (master) EPL file will also be available as a .csv file upon completion.